TrellixVulnTeam/swahilipython_SCMU/Doc/library/sqlite3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One useful feature of the :mod:`sqlite3` module is the built-in :class:`sqlite3.Row` class designed to be used as a row factory.
+One useful feature of the :mod:`sqlite3` module is the built-in :class:`sqlite3.Row` kundi designed to be used as a row factory.

-Rows wrapped with this class can be accessed both by index (like tuples) and case-insensitively by name:
+Rows wrapped with this kundi can be accessed both by index (like tuples) and case-insensitively by name:

 .. literalinclude:: ../includes/sqlite3/rowclass.py